AscendingPassage.com HOME PAGE.

 OF THE GODDESS OF LOVE AND JOY

-It is the month of March, but as gay and splendid as in our June.
+It is the month of March, but as warm and splendid as in our June.

 Around us are fields of corn, of lucerne, and the flowering bean.
 And